dotnet/csharpstandard/standard/attributes.md

 #### 21.5.5.4 The CallerMemberName attribute

-The `System.Runtime.CompilerServices.CallerMemberNameAttribute` is allowed on optional parameters when there is a standard implicit conversion ([§10.4.2](conversions.md#1042-standard-implicit-conversions)) from `string` to the parameter’s type.
+The attribute `System.Runtime.CompilerServices.CallerMemberNameAttribute` is allowed on optional parameters when there is a standard implicit conversion ([§10.4.2](conversions.md#1042-standard-implicit-conversions)) from `string` to the parameter’s type.

 If a function invocation from a location within the body of a function member or within an attribute applied to the function member itself or its return type, parameters or type parameters in source code omits an optional parameter with the `CallerMemberNameAttribute`, then a string literal representing the name of that member is used as an argument to the invocation instead of the default parameter value.